Njack-IITP/The-Ultimate-Guide/Girls_in_Tech_opportunities.md

 3. [Google CodeJam IO](https://codingcompetitions.withgoogle.com/codejamio) : Code Jam to I/O for Women is one way we bring women (students and professionals) from around the globe together, working to solve tough algorithmic challenges in a 2.5 hour, single-round coding competition.
 The top 150 on the scoreboard will receive a ticket and reimbursement to offset travel expenses to Google I/O. Competition is expected to be organised in February.
 4. [She Codes by Indeed](https://she-codes.org/): She Codes is a national level coding program hosted by job search website Indeed and it focuses to bring spotlight on talented Indian Coders.
 It is a free contest open to all women students and professionals in India, the contest aims to bring out the best in programming talent in India.
 Registration begin in August.
 5. [Outreachy](https://www.outreachy.org/) : Outreachy internships are 3 months long.
 Interns are paid an internship stipend of $5,500 USD.
 Interns have a $500 USD travel stipend to attend conferences or events.
 It is organized twice a year.
 [Sign up for mailing list here](https://lists.outreachy.org/cgi-bin/mailman/listinfo/announce) or an announcement when the next internship round opens.
 6. [Grace Hopper Scholarship](https://ghc.anitab.org/): Grace Hopper Celebration (GHC) is the world’s largest gathering of women technologists.
 Learn, network, and be inspired as we work together to achieve intersectional gender and pay parity in tech.
+You can add your resume [here](https://careercenter.anitab.org/) in the GHC and GHCI database, even if not attending conference.

 ## Scholarships: